 Based on the 1959 novel by Mordecai Richler and starring Richard Dreyfuss, The Apprenticeship of Duddy Kravitz follows the titular character as he tries to scheme his way out the poor Jewish community of 1950s Montreal.
 Saint Urban Street plays a prominent role in the film, as does Wilensky’s, a popular lunch counter first opened in 1932 that you can still visit today.
 Highly recommended is the Wilensky Special: a sandwich of all-beef salami and bologna, Swiss cheese and mustard pressed between two slices of yellow bread—a meal that Travel + Leisure declared one of the best sandwiches in the world.

-From centuries-old soups to decadent desserts, here are truly iconic Canadian dishes—and the best places in the country to find them.
+Next, check out our guide to the most iconic Canadian dishes—and the best places in the country to find them.